NickG-Math/Mackey/Doc.md

 * \ref GroupSpecific::Variables::prime "prime" : the \f$p\f$ in \f$G=C_{p^n}\f$.
 * \ref GroupSpecific::Variables::power "power" : the \f$n\f$ in \f$G=C_{p^n}\f$.
-* \ref GroupSpecific::Variables::reps "reps" : the number of nontrivial irreducible real representations of \f$G\f$.
+* \ref GroupSpecific::Variables::reps "reps" : the number of nontrivial irreducible real representations of \f$G\f$ for our spheres.
 * \ref GroupSpecific::Variables::sphere_dimensions "sphere_dimensions" : the array consisting of the dimensions of those representations (so we must fix an order for them beforehand).

 \subsection fun The standard chains